 Rylo is a San Francisco-based startup made by former Apple and Instagram engineers.
 On October 31, they announced an eponymous fully spherical 4K 360 camera that features stabilization and the increasingly popular ability to frame the 360 video as a conventional 16:9 video.
 Here is the promo video:

 RYLO generated some controversy when I pointed out that their Amazon listing was full of similar-sounding 5-star reviews that sounded like ads and appeared to be fake.
-I didn’t expect this from a company that seems reputable.
-Nonetheless, I ordered a Rylo camera to test it.
-I got the Rylo last week and have been shooting with it under a variety of conditions.
+Nonetheless, I’ve been shooting with Rylo since December and have found it to be a very good 360 camera, albeit with some limitations.
 Below is my review.